 Crawler focuses on collaboration applications and content metadata and does not, for performance and security reasons, collect the content in individual documents or pages.
 Crawler can also capture access control and resource usage details, in order to identify popular applications and content.
 This flexible, focused, and secure approach means that even very large enterprise deployments can be quickly inventoried with no business disruption.

-By understanding what collaboration platforms are being used, transition planners can develop a plan to consolidate and modernize their platforms.
+By understanding what collaboration platforms are being used, and what legacy content in those platforms is used or unused, transition planners can develop a plan to sift valuable content from clutter, consolidate that content, and modernize their enterprise’s deployments.
 Crawler is the first step towards developing that plan and carrying out a successful migration.
 Feel free to contact us for more information, or download the datasheet to learn more.